alievk/avatarify-python/README.md

 Make a call, allow browser using cameras, click on Settings icon, choose `avatarify` (Linux), `CamTwist` (Mac) or `OBS-Camera` (Windows) in Video settings drop-down menu.

 <img src=docs/slack.jpg width=600>

+## Uninstall
+To remove Avatarify and its related programs follow the [instructions](https://github.com/alievk/avatarify/wiki/Removing-Avatarify) in the Wiki.

 ## Contribution